Sudospective/lunar-template/README.md

 ## Known Issues
 - Extra players are not supported for SM5 (halted for OutFox)
 - Shaders are not supported entirely (unfinished implementation)
-- File breaks for SM5 (ironic but i really need to go to bed)

 ---